 Prior to declaring a sociology major, students must complete SOCI 1300 with a grade of C or better.
+Students must receive at least a C- in all remaining required courses and meet a minimum GPA of 2.000 in all courses counted toward the major.
 STAT 2301 or 2331 is recommended but is not applied toward the B.A.
 Only one independent study course (SOCI 4393 or 4396) may be taken for a grade and applied toward the major.
-General internship courses (SOCI 4398) may only be taken on a pass/fail basis, and will not be counted toward the major.
+General internship courses (SOCI 4198, 4298, 4398) may only be taken on a pass/fail basis, and will not be counted toward the major.